asreview/paper-megameta-postprocessing-screeningresults/README.md

 2. Run the `scripts/crossref_doi_retrieval.ipynb` in jupyter notebook to retrieve the missing doi's.
 The output from the doi retrieval is stored in `/output`:
 `megameta_asreview_doi_retrieved.xlsx`.
 Note: This step might take some time!
+   a.
+To speed up the retrieval, you can split the dataset into smaller chunks using the `split_and_merge_input_file.ipynb` script, run a DOI retrieval script simultaneously for each chunk, and then merge the output chunks using the same `split_and_merge_input_file.ipynb`  script.
 3. For the deduplication part, open and run `scripts/master_script_deduplication.R` back in the Rproject in Rstudio.
 This result is stored in `/output`: `megameta_asreview_deduplicated.xslx`
 4. To correct labels based on two quality checks, run `master_script_quality_check.R`.